 Attendance at an approved course is dependent on the court making an order to that effect.
 To assist the courts in referring offenders, course providers might usefully engage with courts and defence lawyers to ensure they are fully briefed on the details of the approved course, including details of locations where courses are held.

-The ‘list of approved course providers’ at Annex A to this guidance document shows the current active course providers by specified area, and contains a summary of each provider’s course, locations, course fee and format, together with contact details for the organisation.
-These Annex A details are published on the GOV UK website for reference by courts, participants and other interested parties.
+The list of approved course providers in this guidance document shows the current active course providers by specified area, and contains a summary of each provider’s course, locations, course fee and format, together with contact details for the organisation.
+These details are published on the GOV UK website for reference by courts, participants and other interested parties.

 Course providers are encouraged to build close working relationships with courts in their approval area, in order to maximise the referral of offenders to the DDRS.